KhurramShehzadd/CorrencyAPIs/README.md

 }`

 # Enhancements:
-**Add Advanced Filtering**: Include more options for filtering historical data based on different criteria.
+**Add Advanced Filtering**: Include more options for filtering historical data based on different criteria.  <br>
-**Optimize Pagination**: Implement more advanced pagination techniques for better performance.
+**Optimize Pagination**: Implement more advanced pagination techniques for better performance. <br>
-**Tests**: Separate project for all type of Tests, currently Tests are part of same project.
+**Tests**: Separate project for all type of Tests, currently Tests are part of same project. <br>
-**Caching**: In order to make it more performant, should introduce caching for faster responses and reducing the load on Frankfurt APIs
+**Caching**: In order to make it more performant, should introduce caching for faster responses and reducing the load on Frankfurt APIs <br>
-**Detailed Responses**: Error response could be enhanced further in order to keep the applciation scalable and more maintainble.
+**Detailed Responses**: Error response could be enhanced further in order to keep the applciation scalable and more maintainble. <br>